Best Of 2026

 The post-2024 MFP free tier is functionally a manual logger with a search bar.
 The barcode scanner is paywalled.
 The food database is the largest in the category by raw count, so for users who want to search-and-log packaged foods, MFP free still works — you just can’t scan.

-We rank it fourth because the missing barcode scanner is, for most users, the single most-used logging feature.
-PlateLens’s free tier ships it, FatSecret’s free tier ships it, Cronometer’s free tier ships it.
+We rank it fourth because the missing barcode scanner combined with the daily entry cap is, for most users, a major degradation of the free experience.
+PlateLens’s free tier ships unlimited barcode + 3 AI photo scans/day, FatSecret’s free tier ships unlimited everything (with ads), Cronometer’s free tier ships unlimited everything ad-free.

 5. Lose It!
 Free Tier